lykmast/co-liquid/README.md

  - my take on the implementation of these features with Liquid Haskell.

 ## 1. [Co-induction Simply](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/coinduction.pdf)
-Automatic Co-inductive Proofs in a Program Verifier
+>Automatic Co-inductive Proofs in a Program Verifier
-K. Rustan M. Leino Michał Moskal"
+K. Rustan M. Leino Michał Moskal

-Keyword summary: Parametric co-induction, No copatterns, decreases clause, syntactic guard, recursive/co-recursive calls.

 This paper describes the coinduction implementation in Dafny.
-The technique is what is described as "parametric coinduction" where coinductive proofs/predicates/functions are transformed (automatically) to inductive ones with the use of a parameter k:Nat (essentialy coinductive objects are syntactic sugar for their inductive counterparts).
+The technique is what is described as "parametric coinduction" where coinductive proofs/predicates are transformed (automatically) to inductive ones with the use of a parameter k:Nat (essentialy coinductive objects are syntactic sugar for their inductive counterparts).

 ### Co-datatypes
 Same syntax as datatypes.
 Semantically they define the greatest fixpoint of the given definition.
 No grounding checks for codatatypes in contrast to datatypes (check that there is a way to construct a value from the ground up).